Middle East and North Africa: Drama, diversity and development

 Why we are implementing this programme?

 Our research showed that matching minority- and artist-led organisations would bridge the need for drama, technical, marketing, media and project management skills in the former and the need to build knowledge/trust of minority communities in the latter.
-In many places discussion of the existence and positive integration of minority communities is just beginning to happen as part of transition processes (e.g. Egypt, Libya, and Tunisia).
+In many places, discussion of the existence and positive integration of minority communities is just beginning to happen as part of transition processes (e.g. Libya and Tunisia).
 This means arts organisations are interested in minorities but do not necessarily feel able to take this forward.

 Finally, ministries of culture are often ambitious in their National Strategic Plans as are Ministers of Culture in their public statements (e.g. Khalida Toum of Algeria or similar) and may be positive about theatre as a medium (e.g. OPT).
-However, national budgets for culture are very limited (e.g. less than 1% of PNA budget) and thus, may struggle to make significant progress.
+However, national budgets for culture are very limited (e.g. less than 1 per cent of PNA budget) and thus, may struggle to make significant progress.

 Who is delivering the programme with us?